-FDA rejects two HIV drugs from Gilead SciencesApril 29th, 2013 in Medications /
+FDA rejects two HIV drugs from Gilead SciencesApril 29, 2013 in Medicine & Health / Medications

 Gilead Sciences Inc. says that the Food and Drug Administration rejected two marketing applications for HIV treatments, citing quality control problems at the company's manufacturing facilities.

 The FDA informed the company in a letter that it cannot approve its HIV pills elvitegravir and cobicistat for use in managing the virus that causes AIDS.